-****Please note that for Spring, 2014, and for Fall, 2014, because of occasional staffing shortages, the park cannot guarantee that a Park Ranger-led activity will be available for each reservation.
+****Please note that for Spring, 2015, because of occasional staffing shortages, the park cannot guarantee that a Park Ranger-led activity will be available for each reservation.
 We will do our best to accommodate groups based on available staffing.
 We apologize for the inconvenience.******

 These are special grounds.
 Whether fighting for the United States Army or Navy, or for the Confederate States of America, men fought and died on this land for causes they felt strongly about.
 Students must show the appropriate respect for this land, park resources, and those who fought and died here.
 It is the teachers' and chaperones' responsibility to ensure that students are behaving responsibly.
 Improper behavior will jeopardize a group's ability to experience the park as it is intended.

 Please note: Living history and other special interpretive events are subject to the approval of the Superintendent and must be approved by and coordinated in advance with the park's Chief of Resource Education.
 All living history programs are prepared and offered in accordance with National Park Service regulations.
 A summary of NPS policies regarding living history can be found here.

 Choose only one Option, and include at least two dates for your field trip on the Parks as Classroom Reservation Form.
 Programs can be adapted for K-8 classrooms.